Sayantan-vk/Sayantan-vk/README.md

  - <i>with Javascript,Css, Html, Sql.</i>

- - 🏏 Cricket FanBoi , 👑 King Kohili BigFan.
+ - 🏏 Cricket FanBoi , 👑 King Kohli BigFan.

  - I do fullstack and a bit of everything :heart: